 What muscles do hammer curls work?

-Hammer curls primarily target the brachialis and brachioradialis, with the biceps brachii as a secondary mover.
+Hammer curls primarily target the brachialis and brachioradialis, with the biceps brachii (especially the long head) as a secondary mover.
 The neutral grip shifts emphasis away from the biceps peak and toward the muscles that add thickness to the outer arm and forearm.
 This makes hammer curls an excellent complement to standard supinated curls.

 Are hammer curls better than regular curls?